-The chemical engineering curriculum includes 21 credits of technical electives, which provide students the opportunity to develop a deeper understanding of additional areas of science and engineering.
+The chemical engineering curriculum includes 18 credits of technical electives, which provide students the opportunity to develop a deeper understanding of additional areas of science and engineering.
 You are encouraged to carefully plan your elective choices.
 Elective planning should be done in consultation with your faculty mentor and the choices must be clearly identified on your curriculum Plan of Study (POS).

 Technical electives can be selected to develop a breadth of knowledge or to establish an "area of emphasis."
 For example, you may wish to take a broad range of courses to prepare for graduate school.
 Alternatively, you may wish to focus your studies to develop a stronger background in an area of emphasis, such as biochemical engineering or food engineering.
-Suggestions for several additional areas of emphasis are listed on pages 19 - 20.
-Your faculty mentor also can assist you in preparing an emphasis not currently listed on those pages.
+Consider the "Suggested Emphases for Technical Electives" on the following pages and talk with your faculty mentor about preparing an emphasis not currently listed on those pages.
 Be sure to plan early enough to permit taking necessary prerequisites.
 No more than six credits total of CH E 490 or other STEM departmental independent/research study may be counted toward technical electives.

-Table I - Electives
+Table 1.
+Electives

-MINIMUM CREDITS Social Science & Humanities electives: (see pages 10-12) 15 Technical Electives 21 Communications electives: ENGL 309, ENGL 312, ENGL 314, or JL MC 347 3 Advanced Chemistry electives: AGRON 320; BBMB 405, 411, 420, 461; CE 420 or ENSCI 459; CHEM 211, 211L, 301, 316, 316L, 321L, 322L, 324, 326, 331L or 333L, 332L or 334L, 401L, 402; FS HN 311, 311L, 410 3 Statistics electives: STAT 305, 231 3 Chemical Engineering electives: These include CH E 406, 408, 410, 415, 440, 447, and any other 300+ CH E course not specified as required in the curriculum 6 Engineering electives: Any 300+ engineering course outside of chemical engineering that does not repeat material in required CH E courses and is not on SSH list.
-Approved exceptions: AER E 261, B M E 220, BRT 501, CPR E 281, EE 201, CE 274, and MAT E 273 Consult mentor for approval.
-3 Professional electives: 300+ Physical Science, Life Science, Engineering, Statistics, Mathematics, or Computer Science not on SSH list Approved exceptions: MATH 207, MICRO 201, 201L, and those approved for Engineering & Advanced Chemistry electives.
+MINIMUM CREDITS Social Science & Humanities electives: refer to approved courses listed on pages 10-12 15 Technical Electives 18 Communications electives: ENGL 309, ENGL 312, ENGL 314, or JL MC 347 3 Statistics electives: STAT 305, 231 3 Chemical Engineering electives: These include CH E 406, 408, 410, 415, 440, 447, and any other 300+ CH E course not specified as required in the curriculum 6 Engineering electives: Any 300+ engineering course outside of chemical engineering that does not repeat material in required CH E courses and is not on SSH list.
+3 Approved exceptions: AER E 261, B M E 220, BRT 501, CPR E 281, EE 201, CE 274, and MAT E 273 Consult mentor for approval.
+3 Professional electives: 300+ Physical Science, Life Science, Engineering, Statistics, Mathematics, or Computer Science not on SSH list 2 Approved exceptions: CHEM 211, 211L, MATH 207, MICRO 201, 201L, and those approved for Engineering & Advanced Chemistry electives.
 3